oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 CACAO uses base64 encoding, as defined in Section 4 of [[RFC 4648](#rfc4648)], to preserve the integrity of complex commands and scripts, such as the example OpenC2 command shown in [Section&nbsp;3.1](#31-openc2-command-action-step).
-The default encoding for OpenC2 commands and responses is JSON, as defined in the [[OpenC2 Language Specification](#openc2-lang-v11)].
+The default encoding for OpenC2 commands and responses is JSON, as defined in section 3.1.4 of the [[OpenC2 Language Specification](#openc2-lang-v11)].
 The recommended conventions for the handling of base64 encoding of OpenC2 commands and responses in the context of a CACAO playbook being executed by a CACAO Consumer are: